-We believe that these response similarities are due to ants’ attempts to follow heuristics unrelated to the treatments.
+Instead, we believe that these response similarities are due to ants’ attempts to follow heuristics unrelated to the treatments.
 The frequency at which ants decided to ‘go different’ is particularly noteworthy, as its successful application seems to suggest that ants did use a relational rule of ‘different’.
 However, our setup lacked a ‘neutral’ area devoid of the sample odour (no delayed MTS), as the scented stem paper overlay extended until the decision area.
 Therefore, while walking over the stem overlay, the ant was continuously exposed to the same odour right until the decision point.
 This could have caused sensory adaptation – the gradual adaptation of receptors to continuous stimulation – which leads to reduced sensation.
 At the decision point, a new odour would then be perceived as more salient, which, in turn, could be the target of associative learning.
 Thus, the tested ants might have associated the more salient cue as rewarding.
 This also well explains the similarity of the inverse performance of the ‘same’ treatment with that of ‘different’ (see figure 2C) and that ants improved their performance over visits in the ‘different’ treatment.
-In other words, the ants might have not used the heuristic ‘go different’ but rather ‘go to most salient cue’.
+In other words, the ants might have not used the heuristic ‘go different’ but rather ‘go to the most salient cue’.

 At a first glance, the sensory adaptation hypothesis does not seem to explain why ants would also use this rule in the ‘same’ treatment.
 However, in our experiment, once the ant had made a wrong decision, it was allowed to correct itself by walking to the other arm.
 It thus again experienced a change in odours.
 In other words, using ‘go to the more salient odour’ leads to reward in both treatments, but in the ‘same’ treatment requires two choices to follow the different odour.
 Such persistence of erroneous behaviour was also reported in a study by Macquart et al. (2008), where ants took longer to learn a new rule once a misleading rule was in place.
 Zhang (2000) also reported that two bees persisted to use a rule to ‘always go to one side’ which took longer but also allowed them to navigate the maze.

 Heuristics can provide a rule which may be better than stepwise optimisation through learning in cases of highly complex or uncertain information, and where the costs of errors are low (Gigerenzer and Gaissmaier 2015).
 Our analyses of ants’ decisions revealed that half of the ants in both treatments chose in a manner consistent with ‘go to different (the more salient odour)’ or ‘go left/right’ in at least 66.6% (32/48) of their visits (figure 4).
 This was not the case for other potential heuristics such as ‘go to the last rewarded side’ or ‘go to linalool’.
 It is important to note that our assignment of heuristics is not mutually exclusive.
 In some visits, ants could have chosen in a manner consistent with more than one heuristic.
 A ROC analysis further showed that no single heuristic could predict the pooled performance of the ants.
 This is interesting, as it highlights that heuristics are individual specific, i.e. each ant chooses differently.
+It is important to emphasise that these interpretations of the results are post-hoc in nature and highlight an interesting avenue for required future studies on heuristic use in insects.